Belar/eventpotion/readme.md

 If you would like to read more about time zones, here is [an article](https://belardesign.com/2014/01/09/laravel-the-timemaster-time-convertions-with-datetime-php/).

 ## Support
 This repo is in no way a maintained product.
 I provide it in "as-is" state, for pure educational purposes.
-Today (2015), I would build it in different way, with different tools.
+Today (2015), I would build it in a different way, with different tools.